-Trump resumes attacks on law enforcement after FBI raids his lawyer's office
+Trump lashes out again after FBI raids on his lawyer

 FBI agents executed a series of search warrants on Michael Cohen’s office and home on Monday, law enforcement officials said.
 One source said Cohen was under investigation for activity including possible bank and tax fraud and possible campaign law violations.

-The raids, which Trump denounced on Monday as disgraceful, were a dramatic new development in a series of probes involving close Trump associates.
+The searches, which Trump denounced on Monday as disgraceful, were a dramatic new development in a series of probes involving associates of the Republican president.

+“The raid is seismic,” Democratic U.S. Senator Richard Blumenthal, a former U.S. attorney, told MSNBC on Tuesday, adding that such searches by the Federal Bureau of Investigation indicate the possibility that a crime was committed.

 The investigations have dogged Trump since he took office last year, prompting him to publicly criticize Attorney General Jeff Sessions for recusing himself from the Russia investigation, and to suggest periodically that he might try to have Mueller dismissed.

+Montoya said the warrant regarding Cohen would have required rigorous scrutiny above and beyond the normal warrant process.

+“Everyone involved in this process, including the judge who signed the warrant, understood the scrutiny that would follow its execution,” he said.
+“As such, everyone in the process would have done their damnedest to make the warrant as bulletproof as possible.”

-Cohen’s lawyer, Stephen M. Ryan, said on Monday that prosecutors seized communications between Cohen and his clients based in part on a referral by Mueller.
-The special counsel was appointed by the Justice Department last year to investigate alleged Russian meddling in the 2016 election and potential collusion by Trump’s campaign.
+Cohen’s lawyer, Stephen M. Ryan, said on Monday prosecutors seized communications between Cohen and his clients based in part on a referral by Mueller.

 The attorney-client privilege Trump referred to is intended to encourage open communications between lawyers and their clients, so that lawyers can provide sound legal advice.
 But the privilege is not absolute, and there is an exception for communications made to further a crime.